Static Load Rating C0

 P0 = Static equivalent bearing load [N]

-• S0 ≥ 4: For applications with high precision requirements and high demands on bearing smoothness
+• S0 ≥ 4: For applications with high precision requirements and high demands on running smoothness

-• S0 ≥ 3: For applications with normal demands on bearing smoothness
+• S0 ≥ 3: For applications with normal demands on running smoothness

-• S0 ≥ 2.5: For applications with lower demands on bearing smoothness and running accuracy
+• S0 ≥ 2.5: For applications with lower demands on running smoothness and running accuracy

 P0,rad = Fr + 0.26 · Fa (for Fa / Fr ≤ 4.2)